vishnuvardhan148/ai_safety_backend/README.md

 # AI Safety Incident Log API

-A simple RESTful API service to log and manage AI safety incidents, built for the HumanChain Backend Intern Assignment.
+A simple RESTful API service to log and manage AI safety incidents, built using Flask and SQLAlchemy.

 ---